notarioR/aws-lambda-handling-ec2/README.md

+# Handle EC2 instances, starting and shutting down them

+# Usage

+1. Serverless deploy
+2. Make a post request to the endpoint to get the state and basic information of your hosted instances by region.
+3. Stop/Start them whenever you need it.
+4. You can use the quick frontend running npm start or make a quick curl request to the endpoints.

 # aws-lambda-handling-ec2
-handle EC2 instance, starting and shutting down them

-POST request to start/stop instances:

-{
-  "instanceRegion": "us-east-2",
-  "instanceId": "i-03xxxxxx",
-  "action": "start"
-}